zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/oda-lab/oda-labguide.md

 	![](media/screenshot_tester-order-confirmation.png)

 7. Click **Reset**.
-8. Now try entering `Dude, can you get me the biggest hot and spicy pizza you can make at noon` and pressing Enter.This time, you should be immediately presented with the results of the order.
+8. Now try entering `Dude, can you get me the biggest hot and spicy pizza you can make at noon` and pressing Enter.
+This time, you should be immediately presented with the results of the order.

 	![](media/screenshot_tester-order-confirmation2.png)